blooder2006/time_tracking_app/README.md

-data.json is for node.js server
+data.json is for node.js server <br />
 mynodeserv.js is node.js server